defgsus/blog/blog/_posts/2021/2021-04-28-malazan-clip-features.md

 There is probably a way to get rid of the text.
 It's a quite interesting topic too.
-Via *linear probing* of the output features tied to some classic image recognition data-set, one can find determine specific weight surfaces for text, texture and possibly a lot of other things.
+Via *linear probing* of the output features tied to some classic image recognition data-set, one can determine specific weight surfaces for text, texture and a lot of other things.
 Once determined, those weights can be used to raise or lower the training loss during image rendering.

 Let's keep the random zoom feature and add some variation.
 For example, we can test a